deutschebank/fluxnova-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 # Associate a conversation with a process instance

 When resolving `@BusinessProcessScoped` beans or injecting process variables, we rely on an existing association between an active CDI scope and a process instance.
-The Camunda CDI integration provides the `org.camunda.bpm.engine.cdi.BusinessProcess` bean for controlling the association, most prominently:
+The Flowave CDI integration provides the `org.finos.flowave.bpm.engine.cdi.BusinessProcess` bean for controlling the association, most prominently:

 * The `startProcessBy*(...)`-methods, mirroring the respective methods exposed by the `RuntimeService` allowing to start and subsequently associate a business process.
 * The `resumeProcessById(String processInstanceId)`, allowing to associate the process instance with the provided Id.